andykirk/andykirk.github.io/_posts/2016-04-08-thoughts-on-svg-icons.md

 layout: post
 title: Thoughts on SVG icons
 ---
-[Hugo Giraudel's recent post](http://www.sitepoint.com/a-working-svg-workflow-for-accessible-icons/) on [SitePoint](http://www.sitepoint.com) ot me thinking about SVG icons again.
+[Hugo Giraudel's recent post](http://www.sitepoint.com/a-working-svg-workflow-for-accessible-icons/) on [SitePoint](http://www.sitepoint.com) got me thinking about SVG icons again.
-On the whole I like to approach he lay's out, especially considering how well it's supported in the context of using the [M3 Mustartd Cut](https://github.com/Fall-Back/CSS-Mustard-Cut).
+On the whole I like to approach he lay's out, especially considering how well it's supported in the context of using the [M3 Mustard Cut](https://github.com/Fall-Back/CSS-Mustard-Cut).
 I particularly like how we leaves any fallback text up to the context in which it's used - the only difference is that I'd do the fallback text like this:

 ~~~